talwrii/plugin-repl/README.md

 * bufferString() - Return a string containing the entire text of the buffer
 * bufferString(start, end) - Return the string between these two cursor positions (editor.getCursor())
 * insert(s:string) - Insert a string into the buffer

+* wordAtPoint(p?:string) - Returns the word at the cursor position.
+Default to current postion.
+* lineAtPoint(p?:string) - Retunrs the line at the cursor position.
+Default to current positiong.

 ### Reading and files
 * writeToFile(name, string) - Overwrite the markdown file called name with the given string